lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions \citep{moncrief2011}.

-Despite their widespread acceptance, however, the problems with compactness measures are many, and well-covered in the literature.
+Despite their widespread use, however, the problems with compactness measures are many, and well-covered in the literature.
 As an example, the most popular compactness measure in the literature---Polsby-Popper---is sensitive to small perturbations in data resolution (the coastline problem).[^0] The same is true for other geometric compactness measures: no single metric is perfect.
 It is therefore important to use an *ensemble* of compactness measures to make sure that one's data and conclusions are robust.

 But even this is not enough.
 Because all three of these compactness measures are purely geometric, they are all vulnerable to a specific family of geographic perturbations.
-Indeed, \cite{bswp} show that minimally tweaking the geometric features of states is enough for the four most popular compactness measures (Polsby-Popper, Convex Hull, Reock, Schwartzberg) to give very different conclusions on nominally identical data.

-Thus, it is important to include a non-geometric compactness measure in the ensemble to guard against the possibility that the results are driven by a specific quirk in geography.
+Indeed, \cite{bswp} show that minimal changes in the geometric features of states are enough for the four most popular compactness measures (Polsby-Popper, Convex Hull, Reock, Schwartzberg) to give very different conclusions on nominally identical data.
+That means that small changes in the way the data is collected or processed can affect the conclusions we draw.
+Thus, it is important to include a non-geometric compactness measure in the ensemble to guard against the possibility that the results are driven by some small geometric changes.
 Many such measures have been proposed.
 For instance, \cite{dc2016} bring in a discipline of mathematics---graph theory---to formulate a new metric of compactness.
+And
-And \cite{kingwp} use a machine learning model to try and ape human intuition---quantifying the intuitive metric of "I know it when I see it".
+\cite{kingwp} use a machine learning model to try and ape human intuition---quantifying the intuitive metric of "I know it when I see it".

 #### Point-wise distance compactness measures